 “I’m an amateur and had NEVER done something like this before.
 But following these strategies, I made about $2k on Black Friday, plus another $2k or $3k over the next couple of days.
 Compared to my average Podia sales of $150/day, this was amazing.”

 If you don’t have a month’s headstart on your email campaign, fear not.
 Reuven Lerner starts his Black Friday drip campaign the week of.

 Reuven has an engaged email list of 19k subscribers who already look forward to receiving his content every Monday.

-Last year, this strategy -- along with offering a discount code for every product in his store -- netted Reuven $20k in Cyber Weekend sales.
-"Beyond Podia and credit card/PayPal fees, I didn't have many other expenses, so this was pretty great," he says.
+In 2019, this strategy — along with offering a discount code for every product in his store — netted Reuven $20k in Cyber Weekend sales.
+“Beyond Podia and credit card/PayPal fees, I didn’t have many other expenses, so this was pretty great,” he says.

 If you want to send Cyber Weekend campaigns like Reuven and Ryan, it’s easy to schedule emails ahead of time with Podia’s email marketing tool.